-Rarely, fibroids return after embolization, even with successful relief of symptoms.
+Rarely, fibroids return after uterine artery embolization, even with successful relief of symptoms.
 (The same is true with all fibroid treatments other than hysterectomy.)

 Fibroids usually grow slowly if they come back and don’t require additional intervention.
 But they can potentially grow enough to cause symptoms and require further treatment.

 Fibroid embolization typically lasts one to two hours.
 You can go home the same day or choose to stay overnight to recover.